Persecution of the Iraqi Turkmen by the Islamic State: Persecution

 A total of 600 Turkmen women were captured and used as sex slaves by IS.
 Around 400–500 of them were sent to IS's makeshift prisons in Syria.
 In February 2018, a group of women protested outside a UN Human Rights Office in Kirkuk.
 They held signs and demanded that the Iraqi government do something to recover around 450 missing Turkmen women, but the protest was ignored.
 Hasan Turan, leader of the ITF, feared that if the Turkmen women were to return, they would likely become victims of honor killings by their families.
 He stated that "Many girls won't return, and I can only hope their families still accept them if they return.
 They are the victims."
 Later in 2018, the UN formally recognized the sexual slavery of Turkmen women.
 An unnamed Turkmen woman, from the small town of al-Alam near Tikrit, who survived IS, told BBC Turkish that IS separated the single girls from the married women, and began to rape the single girls in front of everyone.
 ISIS also raped the town's only Turkish language teacher to the point that she died.
-Many Iraqi Turkmen and human rights organizations stated that the Islamic State's genocide on Iraqi Turkmen was fueled by Anti-Turkism, and Anti-Shi'ism.

-The Islamic State specifically burning Shia Turkmen women alive had become such a regular occurrence that many Turkmen women who were captured by the Islamic State pretended to be Sunni or Arab in hopes of more leniency.
+The Islamic State burning Shia Turkmen women alive had become such a common occurrence that Turkmen women who were captured by the Islamic State pretended to be Sunni or Arab in hopes of more leniency.

 Children were also victims of kidnapping usually for training reasons.
 In Nineveh on 13 March, 25 Turkmen children between 10 and 17 years old were kidnapped from the Bara'am orphanage and sent to children training camps in Talafar.

 In March, a mass grave belonging to 16 Turkmen was found in Bashir, near Kirkuk.
 The same month, IS executed 9 Turkmen widows in Qara Quyan, Nineveh, whose husbands were killed by jihadists.
 The reason for their execution was their refusal to marry IS fighters.
 In the village of Birawchi, IS kidnapped two Turkmen after killing 23 residents of the village.
 In Guba and Shrikhan, 60 Turkmen boys and men were abducted.
 On the same month, a young Turkmen named Erhan Camci was kidnapped from his house in Kirkuk.

 In April 2015, an Iraqi Turkmen MP disclosed that over 400 Iraqi Turkmen, mostly women and children, had been kidnapped by IS over the past few months.
 In February 2016, another politician confirmed them to be 416 individuals, most of whom were never seen again and believed to have been raped and killed.

-In August, in Mosul, IS publicly executed 700 Iraqi Turkmen, accusing them of being Rafida.
+In August, in Mosul, IS publicly executed 700 Iraqi Turkmen, accusing them of apostasy.